sparks-baird/matsci-opt-benchmarks/README.md

 - run ~10 repeats for every set of parameters and fit separate models for quantiles of the noise distribution
 - Get a large enough quasi-random sampling of the search space to accurately model intricate interactions between parameters (i.e. the response surface)
-- Train a classification model that short-circuits the regression model, returning NaN values for inaccessible regions of objective functions, and return the regression model values for accessible regions
+- Train a classification model that short-circuits the regression model: return NaN values for inaccessible regions of objective functions and return the regression model values for accessible regions